OpenMx/OpenMx/docs/source/Regression_Matrix.rst

         name="A"
     )

 The second ``mxMatrix`` function specifies the **S** matrix.
 This matrix specifies all of the symmetric paths or covariances among the variables.
-By definition, this matrix is symmetric.
+By definition, this matrix is symmetric, but all elements are specified.
 A free parameter in the **S** matrix represents a variance or covariance between the variables represented by the row and column that parameter is in.
 In the code below, two free parameters are specified.
 The free parameter in the first row and column of the **S** matrix is the variance of *x* (labeled ``"varx"``), while the free parameter in the second row and column is the residual variance of *y* (labeled ``"residual"``).
 This matrix is named ``"S"``.

 .. code-block:: r